Privacy Policy

 10. Your Rights

-Under the Privacy Act 1988 and the Health Records Act 2001 (Vic), you have the right to:
+Under the Privacy Act 1988 and the Health Records and Information Privacy Act 2002 (NSW), you have the right to:

-• Anonymity — where lawful and practicable, you may deal with us without identifying yourself (APP 2 / HPP 8).
+- Anonymity — where lawful and practicable, you may deal with us without identifying yourself (APP 2).
 However, for clinical health services, identification is necessary for safe and effective care.

 To exercise any of these rights, contact our Privacy Officer using the details in Section 17, or use the Privacy & Data settings in your client dashboard.